-The island is also a place where hikers can get a close look at North Korean territory just across the strait.
+The island is also a place where visitors can get a close look at North Korean territory just across the strait.
 North Korea’s Gaepung-gun can be seen from Ganghwado Island’s northeast.

-Driving Tour Guide with Private Car (1-6 or up to 7 PAX)
+Van(Driving Guide with Private Car Service) USD 450 up to 7 pax